Hi friend and Welcome!

 - EDM (electronic dance music) listeners

 - In general, everyone!
-They are a great all around set.
-I’ve had them since January of 2013 and have used them everyday in just about any application you can think of.
+They are a great all-around set.
+I’ve had them since January of 2013 and have used them every day in just about any application you can think of.
 They are remarkable in that sense.
-They can handle most anything you throw at ’em.
+They can handle almost anything you throw at ’em.
 Just don’t actually throw things at them, they will be sad

 Similarities & Differences

 - Cable.
 The HD 600’s come with a straight, detachable cable by default.
 It’s also replaceable.
 In addition to the velour cups, you will have to replace the chord every few years as well.
 A small price to pay for an amazing set of cans.
 The M50’s do not come with a detachable cable.
 However, the 50x’s do.
 Another thing to note is that on the 600’s, the cable comes out of both ears, while on the M50 it only comes out of the left side.
-This makes the M50 more convenient in on the go situations.
+This makes the M50 more convenient in on-the-go situations.
 Metal 571 also said the cable on the HD600 was a little debatable, especially for a headphone of this price and caliber.
-The M50’s is pretty much indestructible, and feels quite substantial.
+The M50’s are pretty much indestructible and feel quite substantial.

-If you’re looking for a closed back can that isolates sound well and is an absolute joy, the M50 may be for you!
-It’s a rewarding experience, and if it’s your first time hearing higher end audio, you will be amazed no doubt.
-Just konw that while it’s pretty good for mixing/reference, it’s ideally more for the casual consumer looking for instant gratification.
+If you’re looking for a closed-back can that isolates sound well and is an absolute joy, the M50 may be for you!
+It’s a rewarding experience, and if it’s your first time hearing higher-end audio, you will be amazed no doubt.
+Just know that while it’s pretty good for mixing/reference, it’s ideally more for the casual consumer looking for instant gratification.

 CLICK HERE TO READ MY OFFICIAL SENNHEISER HD600 REVIEW